-Troubleshoot "Open with Explorer" issues in SharePoint Online
+Troubleshoot "View in File Explorer" issues in SharePoint Online

-This article discusses how to troubleshoot issues that you may experience when you use the “Open with Explorer” command in SharePoint Online.
+This article discusses how to troubleshoot issues that you may experience when you use the "View in File Explorer" command in SharePoint Online.

 For more information about how to copy or move library files by using "Open with Explorer," go to Copy or move library files by using Open with Explorer.